pdf-raku/PDF-raku/README.md

 ## PDF::Storage::Filter

-Filters are used to compress or decompress stream data in objects of type `PDF::Object::Stream`.
+Filters are used to compress or decompress stream data in objects of type `PDF::DAO::Stream`.
 These are implemented as follows:

 *Filter Name* | *Short Name* | Filter Class
 --- | --- | ---